rkiddy/contracts_scc/README.txt

 Department and uses its access to internal information to lay out many more of the issues and problems with the system run by the Department.

-This script can be used to run the PDF scanning with tabula:

-#!/bin/bash

-java -jar ~/Projects/tabula/tabula-1.0.4-SNAPSHOT-jar-with-dependencies.jar \
-    --batch /tmp/import \
-    --lattice \
-    --format TSV \
-    --pages all

 This script could be used to regenerate the contract_ids table, if this is necessary:

 #!/bin/bash